apache/spark/BREEZE.rst

           Default: sqlite

+  -d, --db-reset
+          Resets the database at entry to the envvironment.
+It will drop all the tables and data and recreate the DB from scratch even if 'restart' command was not used.
+          Combined with 'restart' command it enters the environment in the state that is ready to start airflow webserver/scheduler/worker.
+Without the switch, the database does not have any tables and you need to run reset db manually.

   -i, --integration <INTEGRATION>
           Integration to start during tests - it determines which integrations are started for integration tests.
 There can be more than one integration started, or all to